vcerovski/binfix/README.md

 the symbol property `binfix::properties`, which includes a numerically given priority of the OP (which also considerably speeds up parsing.)
 The actual value of number representing priority is supposed to be immaterial since only relation to other Bops priority values is relevant.
-Defining new same-priority Bops should be done via `defbinfix` with `:as` option, which may change priority values of many other OPs.
+Defining a new same-priority Bop should be done via `defbinfix` with `:as` option.
+[Using `defbinfix`](#Interface) typically changes priority values of other Bops.

 <a name="binfix-macros"></a>
 Since shallow transformation into standard syntax is done by function `binfix`